bernalvinicius/uaifood/README.md

 ## Why?

-This project is part of the selection process for Front-End Developer sent by PresentEvnts.
+This project is part of the selection process for Front-End Developer sent by Evnts.

 The challenge is to make a project that simulates the iFood system.
 As much as possible, I tried to be faithful to the design provided.